Installing GOAD on PROXMOX Part 2: Provisioning

 packer build -var-file=windows_server2019_proxmox_cloudinit.pkvars.hcl .

-Do the same for the 2016 server
+Do the same for server 2016

 packer validate -var-file=windows_server2016_proxmox_cloudinit.pkvars.hcl .